ServiceStack/Bundler/README.md

 ## Install

 To run you just to put a copy of the **/bundler** folder in your website host directory.
-You can do this easily via NuGet:
+You can do this easily cloning this repo or installing via NuGet:

 [![Install-Pacakage ServiceStack.Host.Mvc](http://www.servicestack.net/img/nuget-bundler.png)](https://nuget.org/packages/Bundler)

-*One installed you can optionally exclude the '/bunlder' or '/bunlder/node_modules' folders from your VS.NET project since they contain a lot of files (as they're not required to be referenced for development).*
+*One installed you can optionally exclude the '/bunlder' or '/bunlder/node_modules' folders from your VS.NET project since they contain a lot of files (not required to be referenced).*

 To get Started, define bundles in your /Content directory.
 For illustration an Example 'app.js.bundle' and 'app.css.bundle' text files are